New York State Idling Law (6 NYCRR 217-3)

 Final Guidance Document (PDF) (revised June 10, 2024)

-Data collected through the ACT one-time fleet reporting requirement, to date, has been made accessible through Open Data NY (last updated: July 16, 2024).
-This dataset will be updated periodically to account for reports that are newly submitted or corrected.
+Data collected through the ACT one-time fleet reporting requirement, has been made accessible through Open Data NY (last updated: September 22, 2025).
+A mapped version of this dataset can also be viewed at Open Data NY.
+This dataset will be updated periodically to account for reports that are newly submitted or corrected after reviewing the reports with the reporting entities to ensure data integrity.

 Heavy-Duty Low NOx Omnibus (HD Omnibus) Regulation